 Mirani and her partners at Service Employees International Union (SEIU), the labor union which represents family child care providers, saw the opportunity to help.
 Carina had already made 4,000 homecare matches and was confident they could apply technology more effectively to match parents with licensed, affordable daycare options.
 “We wanted to take out all the effort of finding local, reputable providers that could meet parents’ many child care criteria.
 Ultimately, child care is both physical and emotional—so there are a lot of factors to consider.”

 With COVID-19 exerting a greater financial and emotional toll on people every day, speed to launch a new service was a priority.
-With that in mind, Carina engaged with VMware Pivotal Act, a program offered by VMware Pivotal Labs.
+With that in mind, Carina engaged with VMware Tanzu Act, a program offered by VMware Tanzu Labs.

-Pivotal Act works with humanitarian organizations and charities, engaging its product managers, designers, and engineers at a discounted rate.
-They apply the methodology used in other commercial Pivotal Labs engagements, including pair programming, user-centered design, lean product management, and agile development.
-Aly Blenkin, Associate Director of Pivotal Act, focuses on the two main benefits that the team brings to its clients.
+Tanzu Act works with humanitarian organizations and charities, engaging its product managers, designers, and engineers at a discounted rate.
+They apply the methodology used in other commercial Tanzu Labs engagements, including pair programming, user-centered design, lean product management, and agile development.
+Aly Blenkin, Associate Director of Tanzu Act, focuses on the two main benefits that the team brings to its clients.
 “We want to help organizations solve the challenges facing the world.
 But we also aim to enable their long-term technology capabilities so they can continue to innovate and apply the best practices they’ve learned after the engagement ends.”

 Ruthless prioritization (or, how to launch a new service in just four weeks)

 With the goal of launching a new offering for child care matching as quickly as possible, the Carina and Tanzu Act teams stayed true to agile and user-centered design methodologies.
 “We still wrote stories so that we could design a software feature from an end user perspective, and we had designs attached to those stories,” says Mirani.